 Platforms: Switch, Wii U

-Initially conceived as a crossover between Shin Megami Tensei and Fire Emblem that eventually came into its own, Tokyo Mirage Sessions #FE Encore is an interesting addition to this list.
+Initially conceived as a crossover between Shin Megami Tensei and Fire Emblem that eventually came into its own, Tokyo Mirage Sessions #FE Encore is an intriguing addition to this list.

 In it, you guide a group of ascending pop star teens as they battle an army of interdimensional demons that have infiltrated present-day Tokyo.

 How exactly do they do this?
-By singing, dancing, and performing their way through turn-based RPG battles with help from notable Fire Emblem heroes.
+By singing, dancing, and performing their way through turn-based RPG battles with aid from prominent Fire Emblem heroes.

-The best way to experience this bizarrely satisfying rhythm RPG mashup these days is via the enhanced Switch port with additional songs, playable characters, and story content.
+The best way to experience this uncommonly gratifying rhythm RPG mashup these days is via the enhanced Switch port with additional songs, playable characters, and story content.

 Onimusha: Warlords